-Why Smart Drivers Choose Car Storage
+Why Savvy Drivers Choose Car Storage

 - Protect Your Favorite Car – If you drive something rare, exotic, luxurious, or otherwise valuable, you want to protect your investment in one of your favorite possessions.
 Cars parked outside will show the abuse of being exposed to the elements.
 Even a car parked in a garage under a tarp will age faster than it needs to.
-The very best way to defend your ride against age, abuse, and unnecessary risk is to store it away.
-You don’t need a “special” car either.
-Any car will drive stronger for longer when kept in auto storage rather than elsewhere.
+The best way to defend your ride against age, abuse, and unnecessary risk is to store it away.
+You don’t need a “special” car, either.
+Any vehicle will drive stronger for longer when kept in auto storage rather than elsewhere.

-- Access Ample Amounts of Space – You can store one model in a car storage facility or store a dozen, making it easy to access as much space as your car collection requires.
-Plus, for every vehicle you put in storage, you free up space in your own garage or driveway.
+- Access Ample Amounts of Space – You can store one model in a car storage facility or hold a dozen, making it easy to access as much space as your car collection requires.
+Plus, for every vehicle you put in storage, you free up space in your garage or driveway.

-- Benefit from Extra Amenities – Depending on where you go for auto storage, the facility may offer extra amenities that will appeal to the automotive enthusiasts: things like car detailing services, appraisals, and specialized mechanic assistance.
+- Benefit from Extra Amenities – Depending on where you go for auto storage, the facility may offer extra amenities that will appeal to automotive enthusiasts: things like car detailing services, appraisals, and specialized mechanic assistance.

-- Meet Like Minded Enthusiasts – Car storage facilities tend to attract people who love cars.
+- Meet Like-Minded Enthusiasts – Car storage facilities tend to attract people who love cars.
 If you count yourself in that category, expect to meet people who share your passion once you start storing your vehicle.
 Some facilities even cultivate the local enthusiast community by organizing events or offering free drinks to members who hang around the facility.

-How to Store a Car the Right Way
+How to Store a Car the Properly

 - Top Off the Tank – Park the car with as much gas as possible in the tank.
-This serves two purposes.
+That serves two purposes.
 First, metal surfaces inside the gas tank can rust when exposed to air.
 Second, the more gas you have, the farther you can go when you pull away from the storage facility.
 Make a point to top off the tank on your drive to the car storage facility.

 - Clean and Dust the Interior – Dirt can have the same effect on the interior as the exterior.
-After emptying out the interior, vacuum the upholstery and wipe down the surfaces to remove as much dust as possible.
+After emptying the interior, vacuum the upholstery and wipe down the surfaces to remove as much dust as possible.
 If you have leather upholstery, you may want to apply a protectant product.

 - Avoid the Parking Brake – Leaving your parking brake engaged for months or years can damage the components.
 You will have a flat surface to park your car on inside a vehicle storage building.
 However, it’s still good practice to put blocks of wood or wheel chocks behind your back tires.

 - Park on a Plastic Sheet – This tip serves a few purposes.
-First, if you park on a sheet you notice any fluids leaking out of your car so that you can address the issues before heading out on a long drive.
+First, if you park on a sheet, you notice any fluids leaking out of your car so that you can address the issues before heading out on a long drive.
 You also keep those drips from staining the floor of the car storage facility and keep any oil already on the floor from damaging your wheels.

 Vehicle haulers traversing the country all the time can pick your vehicle up and move it anywhere in the lower 48 states without putting miles on the odometer or wear on the engine.
 Plus, you don’t have to do the driving – a professional handles it instead.
-The combination of car storage and car transport lets you drive exactly what you need or want wherever you are spending time.
+The combination of car storage and car transport lets you drive what you need or want wherever you spend time.

-Transporters will charge an extra $150 if a vehicle won’t start and they have to manually load it onto a vehicle trailer or into an enclosed trailer.
-Keeping a car in car storage and following the tips outlined above makes it far more likely the vehicle will start strong and drive smooth when it’s time for transport.
+Transporters will charge an extra few hundred dollars if a vehicle won’t start and they have to manually load it onto a vehicle trailer or into an enclosed trailer.
+Keeping a car in car storage and following the tips outlined above makes it far more likely to start strong and drive when it’s time for transport.